 Inserting New Calculation Elements

-- By clicking or tapping the New Element button
+- By clicking the New Element button

 - By typing it directly into the textual editor field, which makes it appear in the visual editor as well.